 This theory is ridiculous considering Jesus' physical state of being.
-Not only would He had had to survive His punishment, He also would have had to unwrap Himself out of about 75 pounds of burial garments and spices which was typical for that time.
-He would have had to roll a stone up out of the groove on which it sat, beat up or sneak around the guards, and hide out without leaving a blood trail or getting tired or passing out.
+Not only would He had had to survive His punishment, He also would have had to unwrap Himself out of about 75 pounds of burial garments and spices, which were typical for that time.
+He would have had to roll a stone out of the groove on which it sat, beat up or sneak around the guards, and hide out without leaving a blood trail, getting tired, or passing out.
 Remember, He would have been walking around with exposed bones, pierced hands and feet, a burst heart and lung, and dislocated shoulders.
-That is impossible.
+That is impossible for a human.

 • What do you think of this theory?

-This theory is that the woman were so upset they mistakenly visited the wrong tomb—an unused tomb.
+This theory is that the women were so upset that they mistakenly visited the wrong tomb—an unused tomb.
 Jesus had not risen—He was just forgotten.
-This is ridiculous because 1) even in emotional distress, people would’ve remembered where they buried Him and 2) once people started claiming He was raised from the dead, the officials would’ve found the right tomb and corrected them.
+This is ridiculous because (1) even in emotional distress, people would’ve remembered where they buried Him and (2) once people began claiming that He rose from the dead, the officials would’ve found the right tomb and corrected them.

 • Do you think the women could have been confused?